-Gender analysis also refers to the variety of methods used to understand the relationships between men and women, their access to resources, their activities, and the constraints they face relative to each other.
-Gender analysis provides information that recognizes that gender, and its relationship with race, ethnicity, culture, class, age, disability, and/or other status, is important in understanding the different patterns of involvement, behaviour and activities that women and men have in economic, social and legal structures.
+Gender analysis also refers to the variety of methods used to understand the relationships among diverse groups of men, women, and gender-diverse people and their access to resources, their activities, and the constraints they face relative to each other.
+Gender analysis should apply an intersectional lens, examining the way that gender intersects with race, ethnicity, culture, class, age, disability, and/or other status.
+This is important in understanding the different patterns of involvement, behaviour and activities that women and men have in economic, social and legal structures.